codecrafters-io/frontend/README.md

 ### Deploying

-- This app is automatically deployed to [app.codecrafters.io](https://app.codecrafters.io) when a commit is merged into master.
+- This app is automatically deployed to [app.codecrafters.io](https://app.codecrafters.io) when a commit is merged into main.
 - Each branch is also deployed to a preview URL via Vercel.